adeoke/django-quarantine-workout-graphql/README.md

 $ pipenv shell
 ```

-You should now be in the virtual environment and you will similar output to the following:
+You should now be in the virtual environment and see output similar to the following:

 ```shell script
 $ (djangoapi) user-machine:djangoapi myuser$